vincentarelbundock/Rdatasets/doc/gt/rst/metro.rst

       .. rubric:: Description
          :name: description

-      A dataset with information on all 308 Paris Metro stations as of February 2023.
+      A dataset with information on all 314 Paris Metro stations as of June 2024.
 Each record represents a station, describing which Metro lines are serviced by the station, which other connections are available, and annual passenger volumes.
-Basic location information is provided for each station in terms where they reside on a municipal level, and, through latitude/longitude coordinates.
+Basic location information is provided for each station in terms of where they reside on a municipal level, and, through latitude/longitude coordinate values.

       The system has 16 lines (numbered from 1 to 14, with two additional lines: 3bis and 7bis) and covers over 200 kilometers of